aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-fonts/gets-the-list-of-fonts/_index.md

 ## REST API’s Resources

-The following URIs are used to address REST resources:
+The following URIs is used to address the REST resource:

 ```HTML
 ~/fonts/available
 ```

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Fonts/GetAvailableFonts) lets you call this REST API directly from a browser.

 ## cURL Example